bkrem/quanti-team/README.md

 - GET `/user/profile/:username` - Get the profile of the username passed via `req.params.username`.
 - GET `/tasks/:username` - Get the tasks of the username passed via `req.params.username`.
 - POST `/task` - Add a new task to the blockchain via the form data passed in `req.body.task` for the username in `req.body.username`.
+- GET `/task/completed/:token` - Mark the task associated with the token passed in `req.params.token` as completed.
 - GET `/team/taken/:teamname` - Check whether the teamname passed as `req.params.teamname` is already taken.
 - POST `/team` - Add a new team to the blockchain via the form data passed in `req.body.form`.
 - GET `/team/:teamname` - Get the team profile for the teamname passed as `req.params.teamname`.